langmead-lab/recount-unify/README.md

 ## Layout of links to recount-pump output

-Due to the importance of this part, this get its own section.
+Due to the critical nature of this part for the proper running of the unifier, this get its own section.

 The `scripts/find_done.sh` script mentioned in the previous section *should* organize the symlinks to the original recount-pump output directories correctly, however, it's worth checking given that the rest of the Unifier is critically sensitive to how the links are organized.